 Eastwood Amusement Park on Gratiot, just north of E. Eight Mile Road.
 (Joe Testagrose Collection photo)

-After the successful launching of the street railway industry's new standard-designed PCC streetcar in 1936, production of
+After the successful launching of the street railway industry's new standard-designed PCC streetcar in 1936 (see Pt.1),

-these modern transit vehicles would reach nearly 5,000 units,l as transit properties across North America placed orders for
+production of these modern transit vehicles would reach nearly 5,000 units,las transit properties across North America

-Detroit, however, would become one of the last cities to purchase these cars—primarily because of the campaign begun in
+Detroit, however, would become one of the last cities to purchase these cars — primarily because of the campaign

-1936 by DSR general manager Fred A. Nolan to convert the Detroit railway operation to all buses by 1953.
-Nolan had
+begun in 1936 by DSR general manager Fred A. Nolan to convert the Detroit operation to all buses by 1953.
+Nolan

-during WW–II would require the usage of streetcars in place of buses wherever possible to conserve gasoline and rubber,
+(ODT) during WW-II would require the use of streetcars in place of buses wherever possible to help conserve gasoline

-expressway and subway system in Detroit-—which would also include the use of multiple-unit PCC cars operating as trains
+complex expressway and subway system in Detroit that also included the use of multiple-unit PCC cars operating as

-along the median strips of many of the newly proposed expressways.
+trains along the median strips of many of the proposed expressways.
 But in the end, only the freeways were ever built.

-But the possibility of retaining some of the railway operation in Detroit would improve with the departure ofl Fred Nolan to
+But the possibility of retaining some of the railway operation in Detroit would improve with the departure of Fred Nolan

-Chicago, who had accepted the position of general manager of the Chicago Surface Lines in April 1943.l Toward the end
+to Chicago, who had accepted the position of general manager of the Chicago Surface Lines in April, 1943.
+Toward

-of the war,l public pressure began mounting for the DSR to modernize the streetcars that operated along its major routes.
+the end of the war, public pressure began mounting for the DSR to modernize the streetcars that operated along its

-Proponents for a retained and modernized streetcar system—led by Councilman Eugene Van Antwerp—were finally able
+major routes.
+Proponents for a retained and modernized streetcar system — led by Councilman Eugene Van

 |THE DSR'S FIRST P.C.C.
 STREETCARS|